Rectilinear Planarity of Partial 2-Trees: Final Remarks and Open Problems

 \section{Final Remarks and Open Problems}

-We proved that rectilinear planarity can be tested in $O(n^2 \log^2 n)$ time for general partial 2-trees and in $O(n)$ time for independent-parallel SP-graphs.
+We proved that rectilinear planarity can be tested in $O(n^2)$ time for general partial 2-trees and in $O(n)$ time for independent-parallel SP-graphs.
 Establishing a tight bound on the complexity of rectilinear planarity testing algorithm for partial 2-trees remains an open problem.
 A pitfall to achieve $O(n)$-time complexity in the general case is that, in contrast with the independent-parallel SP-graphs, the spirality set of a component may not exhibit a regular behavior.
 See for example~\cref{fi:irregular,fi:irregular-1}.
-Even extending \cref{th:rpt-ip-sp-graphs} to non-biconnected partial 2-trees whose blocks are independent-parallel is not immediate, as the constraints for the angles at the cutvertices affect the regularity of the spirality~sets.